Myeloproliferative Neoplasms Clinical Trial

 Inclusion Criteria:

-Diagnosis of primary MF or post-essential thrombocythemic or post-polycythemia according to the 2016 world health organization (WHO) classification of MPN confirmed by the most recent local pathology report.
+A diagnosis of primary MF or post-essential thrombocythemia (ET) or postpolycythemia- vera (PV) MF according to the 2016 World Health Organization (WHO) classification of MPN, confirmed by the most recent local pathology report.

-Participants with dynamic international prognostic scoring system (DIPSS) risk category of intermediate-1, intermediate-2, or high-risk.
+Participants with international prognostic scoring system (DIPSS) risk category of intermediate-1, or intermediate-2, or high-risk.

-Participants with active hepatitis B virus (HBV) are eligible if antiviral therapy for hepatitis B has been given for >8 weeks and viral load is less than (<) 100 international units/milliliter (IU/mL).
+Participants with active hepatitis B virus (HBV) are eligible if antiviral therapy for hepatitis B has been given for > 8 weeks and the viral load is less than (<) 100 international units/milliliter (IU/mL).

-Male participants who are sexually active must use highly effective methods of contraception throughout the study and for one month following the last dose of study treatment.
-Must agree not to donate sperm during the study treatment period.
+Male participants who are sexually active must use highly effective methods of contraception throughout the study treatment period and for 90 days following the last dose of selinexor treatment.
+Male participants must agree not to donate sperm during the study treatment period and for at least 90 days after the last dose of selinexor treatment.

-Participants must sign the written informed consent in accordance with federal, local and institutional guidelines.
+Participants must sign written informed consent in accordance with federal, local, and institutional guidelines.

 Exclusion Criteria:

->5% blasts in peripheral blood or >10% blasts in bone marrow (accelerated phase).
+More than 10% blasts in peripheral blood or bone marrow (accelerated or blast phase).

-Previous treatment with selinexor or other exportin-1 (XPO1) inhibitors.
+Previous treatment with selinexor or other XPO1 inhibitors.

-Impairment of gastrointestinal (GI) function or GI disease that could significantly alter the absorption of selinexor.
+Impairment of gastrointestinal (GI) function or GI disease that could significantly alter the absorption of selinexor (e.g., vomiting or diarrhea > CTCAE v 5.0 Grade 1).

-Uncontrolled (i.e. clinically unstable) infection requiring parenteral antibiotics, antivirals, or antifungals within 7 days prior to first dose of study treatment; however, prophylactic use of these agents is acceptable (including parenteral).
+Uncontrolled (i.e., clinically unstable) infection requiring parenteral antibiotics, antivirals, or antifungals within 7 days prior to C1D1; however, prophylactic use of these agents is acceptable (including parenteral).

-Any life-threatening illness, medical condition, or organ system dysfunction which, in the Investigator's opinion, could compromise the patient's safety, prevent the patient from giving informed consent, or being compliant with the study procedures.
+Any life-threatening illness, medical condition, or organ system dysfunction which, in the Investigator's opinion, could compromise the participants safety, prevent the participant from giving informed consent, or being compliant with the study procedures, or confound the ability to interpret study results.

 Female participants who are pregnant or lactating.